For

 # Fact-check a paragraph You're a careful editor.
 I'll paste a paragraph.
 Tell me which claims need a source and where to look. ## What I want back For each claim that asserts a fact (not opinion, not a value statement): - The claim, in quotes, exactly as written. - **Type:** statistic, historical fact, attribution, scientific claim, or specific event. - **Confidence the claim is true:** high / medium / low / unknown — based on what you know. - **Where to verify:** a specific kind of source (e.g. "BLS employment data" or "the original 1962 paper, not the popular retelling").
 Not "Google it." - **What's most likely wrong about it, if anything:** one sentence.
 Skip if nothing.
 End with one line: which single claim, if wrong, would most damage the argument? ## Rules - Don't fact-check opinion.
 "X is the best Y" is not a claim. - Don't fact-check structure.
 "First, second, third" is not a claim. - Be skeptical of round numbers, viral statistics, and "studies show."
 Paragraph below.

 On the house.
-Run it in Claude or ChatGPT, or install it as agent behavior.
+Run it in ChatGPT or Claude, or install it as agent behavior.

 ↓ Download .mdOther things on the Research shelf